Setting up a Masternode

 - If you are running a firewall, please open port 41319: ufw allow 41319/tcp

 Adapt the configuration file dms.conf.
-You can freely assign “rpcuser” and “rpcpassword”. “externalip” is the IP of the VPS followed by port 41319.
-You have previously created “masternodeprivkey” in the local wallet with the genkey command. “addnode” is possible, but not required.
+For this, note the last dialog in your local wallet: the lower block is the proposal for your dms.conf. “rpcuser” and “rpcpassword” you should change. “externalip” is the IP of the VPS followed by port 41319. “addnode” is possible, but not required.
 The addresses of some masternodes are hard-coded.

-As a template, you can copy the example file to the clipboard.
-In vi, press i and then right-click to paste from clipboard.
-Save the file with <Esc>, :w<Enter>, :q<Enter>.
-Of course you can also use another editor than vi.
+As a template, you can copy the example file to the clipboard and paste it into nano with the right mouse button.
+Save the file with Ctrl+O and close nano with Ctrl+X. Of course you can also use another editor than nano.

 - ./dmsd -daemon